Battle of the Imjin River: The Glosters' withdrawal to Hill 235

 Most dangerous for the integrity of the 29th Brigade was the deep penetration of the line between the Glosters and the Fusiliers which had cut off the former.
 To counter the PVA attack and protect the Glosters from being completely surrounded, the Philippine 10th Battalion Combat Team (BCT) was temporarily attached to the 29th Brigade.
-A combined force of M24 tanks of the 10th BCT and Centurions of the 8th Hussars supported by infantry reached a point 2000 yd from Hill 235 on 24 April.
-However, the column failed to make contact as the lead tank was hit by PVA fire and knocked out, blocking the route and making any further advance against heavy resistance impossible.
+A combined force of 3 M24 tanks from the 10th BCT's reconnaissance company and 10 Centurions from C Squadron of the 8th Hussars supported by infantry reached a point 2000 yd from Hill 235 on 24 April.
+However, the column failed to make contact as the lead M24 tank was hit by PVA fire and knocked out, blocking the route and making any further advance against heavy resistance impossible.
 At this point, according to an official American narrative of operations, "the brigade commander considered it unwise to continue the effort to relieve the Gloucester Battalion and withdrew the relief force".

+The Glosters were not alone on Hill 235.
+Throughout the battle, they were supported by the men of C Troop 170th Mortar Battery, Royal Artillery.

+As with The Glosters, C Troop lost men and fought to the end.

+Those who survived were taken prisoner with the Glosters and marched North.